 In fact, it will now be necessary to distinguish sales according to:

-Thanks to its dedicated service "VAT AUDIT E-COMMERCE 2021", ASD Group helps you to determine what your VAT obligations will be as of 1st July 2021 (previously 1st January 2021).
+Thanks to its dedicated service "VAT AUDIT E-COMMERCE 2021", ASD Group helps you to determine what your VAT obligations will be as of July 1st, 2021.

 ASD Group can handle the necessary steps for you to obtain the VAT numbers specific to OSS’s.